Nucleation and growth in two dimensions: Higher dimensions and more general update rules

 \subsection{Higher dimensions}

 In this paper we have shown how relatively simple techniques from bootstrap percolation can be used to prove surprisingly sharp bounds on the relaxation time of the nucleation and growth process in two dimensions.
-In higher dimensions the problem is substantially more difficult, and a result corresponding to that of Dehghanpour and Schonmann~\cite{DS97a} was obtained only recently by Cerf and Manzo~\cite{CM13a}.
+In higher dimensions (with more than two different rates) the problem is substantially more difficult, and a result corresponding to that of Dehghanpour and Schonmann~\cite{DS97a} was obtained only recently by Cerf and Manzo~\cite{CM13a}.
 They consider the nucleation and growth process on $\Z^d$ where vertices with $i$ already-infected neighbours are infected at rate $k_i/n$, where the functions $k_i = k_i(n)$ satisfy $1 = k_0 \le k_1 \le \cdots \le k_d = n$.
 The main result of~\cite{CM13a} states that, with high probability,

 We remark that the proof, which is highly non-trivial, also used techniques from bootstrap percolation (in particular, those introduced in~\cite{CC,CM}).
 The techniques introduced in~\cite{CM13a} were extended by the same authors in~\cite{CM13b} to determine the relaxation time of the Ising model on $\Z^d$ at low temperatures.